open-sauced/guestbook/CONTRIBUTING.md

 ### Markdown Basics

-Markdown provides a set of simple and intuitive syntax elements for formatting text.
 Here are some common Markdown elements you can use:

 **1. Headings:**
 Use `#`  to create headings.
 The number of symbols indicates the heading level (e.g.,`# Heading 1`, `## Heading 2` ).